notherealmarco/suntobot/README.md

 # SuntoBot - Telegram Chat Summarization Bot
 A Telegram bot that automatically saves chat messages and provides personalized summaries using an LLM when requested by users.
-The bot operates across multiple whitelisted groups and stores conversation history in a PostgreSQL database.
+The bot operates in groups authorized by admins and stores conversation history in a PostgreSQL database.

 ## Features
-- **Multi-group Support**: Operate in multiple Telegram groups
+- **Dynamic Group Management**: Admins can allow/deny groups using commands
 - **Message Storage**: Save all text messages and compressed images to PostgreSQL
+- **Forwarded Message Support**: Tracks and displays information about forwarded messages
 - **Personalized Summaries**: Generate summaries tailored to the requesting user
 - **Flexible Time Ranges**: Support custom intervals (10m, 1h, 24h, 10d)
 - **LLM Integration**: Uses OpenAI API with configurable base URL